Waveful/luckyui-flutter/README.md

 ## Dependencies

-- `hugeicons: ^1.1.1` - For comprehensive icon support
+- `hugeicons: ^1.1.1` - For comprehensive icon support.

+Please note that Hugeicons has its own license listed [here](https://hugeicons.com?via=waveful).
+We both support their custom icon format, and Flutter's standard one.
+By default, we only import stroke icons.
+Use 'LuckyStrokeIcons' to reference them.

 ## Contributing